Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_eval_tutorial/index.rst

 Finally, an ``AnalysisStep`` is created to define the interface between the BSPM design and the :doc:`Windage Loss Analyzer <../../../mechanical_analyzers/windage_loss_analyzer>`.
 The purpose of this analyzer is evaluate the windage loss arising in a BSPM due to rotational speed of the machine.
-The code snip provided below shows how this analyzer can be interfaced to a BSPM design and the require rotor axial airflow for cooling the magnets.
+The code snip provided below shows how this analyzer can be interfaced to a BSPM design and the required rotor axial airflow for cooling the magnets.
 After the analysis is completed, the overall efficiency of the motor is calculated and saved.

 .. code-block:: python